ValveSoftware/Proton/README.md

 not specify the variable at all.

 All of the below are runtime options.
-They do not effect permanent changes to the WINE prefix.
+They do not effect permanent changes to the Wine prefix.
 Removing the option will revert to the previous behavior.

 | Compat config string  | Environment Variable               | Description  |
 | :-------------------- | :--------------------------------- | :----------- |